 have to find the correct balance between a strong grip and

-a weak grip -- anything extreme with the gripping of the golf
+a weak grip -- anything extreme with the gripping of the

-club will create their own problems.
+golf club will create their own problems.

 Although you can get by with a strong

-grip, when you come under pressure to hit a straight shot,
+grip, when you come under pressure to hit a straight

-it will inevitably cause you to hook the ball.
+shot, it will inevitably cause you to hook the ball.

-Similarly if you have a weak grip, although most of the
+Similarly if you have a weak grip, although most of

-you to slice the ball.
+cause you to slice the ball.

-Therefore you have to find a compromise between the two
+Therefore you have to find a compromise between the